-ID Revised Environmental Mitigation Measure Document Reference Non-Aboriginal Heritage NAH1 Archival recording and reporting of the following heritage items would be carried out in accordance with the NSW Heritage Office's How to Prepare Archival Records of Heritage Items (1998), and Photographic Recording of Heritage Items Using Film or Digital Capture (2006): Shops (and potential archaeological site) (Parramatta LEP Item No. I703) Kia Ora (and potential archaeological site) (Parramatta LEP Item No. I716) RTA Depot (Parramatta LEP Item No. I576) State Abattoirs (SEPP Listing No. A) White Bay Power Station (SHR Listing No. 01015) (Outside scope of WTP) Rosehill Railway Station Footbridge (SHI no. 4801762) Rosehill Railway Station (unlisted potential heritage item) Section 7.6.1 (White Bay Power Station is excluded from the scope of this document) NAH2 A method for the demolition of existing buildings and/or structures at specified construction sites would be developed to minimise direct and indirect impacts to adjacent and/or adjoining heritage items.
+ID Revised Environmental Mitigation Measure Document Reference NV17 Where vibration levels are predicted to exceed the screening criteria, a more detailed assessment of the structure (in consultation with a structural engineer) and attended vibration monitoring would be carried out to ensure vibration levels remain below appropriate limits for that structure.
+For heritage items, the more detailed assessment would specifically consider the heritage values of the structure in consultation with a heritage specialist to ensure sensitive heritage fabric is adequately monitored and managed.
+Section 7.6.3 and NVMP Non-Aboriginal Heritage NAH1 Archival recording and reporting of the following heritage and unlisted potential heritage items would be carried out in accordance with the NSW Heritage Office's How to Prepare Archival Records of Heritage Items (1998), and Photographic Recording of Heritage Items Using Film or Digital Capture (2006): Shops (and potential archaeological site) (Parramatta LEP Item No. I703) Kia Ora (and potential archaeological site) (Parramatta LEP Item No. I716) RTA Depot (Parramatta LEP Item No. I576) State Abattoirs (SEPP Listing No. A) White Bay Power Station (SHR Listing No. 01015) (Outside scope of WTP) Rosehill Railway Station Footbridge (SHI no. 4801762) Rosehill Railway Station (unlisted potential heritage item) Section 7.6.1 (White Bay Power Station is excluded from the scope of this document) NAH2 A method for the demolition of existing buildings and/or structures at specified construction sites would be developed to minimise direct and indirect impacts to adjacent and/or adjoining heritage items.
 Section 7.6.5 NAH5 Where heritage items, including significant archaeology are impacted by Stage 1 works, consideration would be given to their inclusion in the Heritage Interpretation Plan for future stages.
 Section 7.6.10 NAH6 The archaeological research design would be implemented.
 Significant archaeological findings would be considered for inclusion in heritage interpretation (as per NAH5) for the project and be developed in consultation with the relevant local council.
 Section 7.5.2.2 NAH7 An Archaeological Excavation Report would be prepared by the Excavation Director and be provided to the Heritage NSW within two years of the completion of archaeological excavations specified in the archaeological research design(s).
-Section 7.5.2.8 NAH8 In the event that State significant archaeology associated with early convict occupation is located at Parramatta metro station: In-situ conservation would be considered.
-If in-situ conservation is not feasible and reasonable, a strategy to mitigate impacts would be prepared in consultation with the NSW Heritage Council (or delegate) Section 7.6.4 and Section 7.5.2.9
+Section 7.5.2.8 NAH8 In the event that State significant archaeology associated with early convict occupation is located at Parramatta metro station: Section 7.6.4 and Section 7.5.2.9